haviethung3004/mcp-playwright-js/README.md

 ## Usage
 - Connect via MCP client or Claude Desktop
-- See `docs/` for tool details and examples
+- See the `docs/` folder for details and examples

 ## Test
 ```sh